marikraa/Ohjelmistotuotantoprojekti/docs/README.md

 - Search notes with keywords
 - Persistent storage using MariaDB
 - FXML-based UI design
-- Follows the MVC (model-view-Controller) pattern
+- Follows the MVC (model-view-controller) pattern

 ### Programming Languages, Technologies, and Tools Used
 - **Java**